joncrlsn/pgrun/README.md

 ### todo
 1. ~~Fix bug where Ctrl-C in the password entry field messes up the console.~~ Fixed in version 1.0.7
+1. ~~Fix -? and -V flags that are not working.~~ Fixed in version 1.0.8
 2. Allow editing of a failed SQL statement before rerunning.
 3. Improve the accuracy of parsing ~/.pgpass
 4. Add database options that may be requested by others (that fit with the purpose of this tool).